-- Verifying current Medicaid eligibility status. - Explaining Medicaid eligibility rules and the Medicaid eligibility process. - Referring individual or family to the local Assistance Office to make application for Medicaid benefits. - Tracking referred clients/students to substantiate completion of the Medicaid application process and offering assistance. - Assisting to complete a Medicaid eligibility application. - Assisting in collecting/gathering required information and documents for the Medicaid application. - Assisting to provide third party resource information at Medicaid eligibility intake. - Participating as a Medicaid eligibility outreach outstation, but does not include determining eligibility. - Providing necessary forms and packaging all forms in preparation for the Medicaid eligibility determination.
+- Assisting community, state agency partners, and contractor in verification systems for current Medicaid eligibility status. - Assisting school personnel in explaining Medicaid eligibility rules and the Medicaid eligibility process or assist - Assisting school personnel in helping families complete a Medicaid eligibility

+- application. - Assisting in collecting/gathering required information and documents for the Medicaid application. - Participating as a Medicaid eligibility outreach outstation but does not include determining eligibility. - Providing necessary forms and packaging all forms in preparation for the Medicaid eligibility determination.